MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks-tutorial-python-kernel.md

 ## Run a code cell

-You can create code cells that you can run in place.
+You can create cells containing Python code that you can run in place.
 The results are shown in the notebook after the cell is finished running.

 For example: